williamouyang/okta.github.io/_source/_posts/2017-04-25-get-started-with-angular-and-spring-boot.md

 [09:02:38] I/launcher - chrome #01 passed
 ```

-**TIP:** If you’re just getting started with Angular, you might want to [watch a video of my recent Getting Started with Angular webinar](https://www.youtube.com/watch?v=Jq3szz2KOOs).
+**TIP:** If you’re just getting started with Angular, you might want to [watch this video of my recent Getting Started with Angular webinar](https://www.youtube.com/watch?v=Jq3szz2KOOs).

 If you’d rather not use the command line and have [IntelliJ IDEA](https://www.jetbrains.com/idea/) (or [WebStorm](https://www.jetbrains.com/webstorm/)) installed, you can create a new Static Web Project and select Angular CLI.